Today I traveled to Kumamoto almost 750 km away, to visit the lovely Suizen-ji Garden.

 It was evening, and I had about 6 hours ride in front of me to reach home.
 So, I went back to the Kumamoto station and caught the Shinkansen from there back to Shin Osaka.

-With its picture-postcard beauty, Suizen-ji is truly a sight to behold.
 The Garden is a slice of history and beauty put together in a tasteful combination.
 The Suizen-ji Garden is a must visit for anyone who loves nature and appreciates the cultural and historical aspects of Japan.